bhattacharyaanish/firefly/README.md

 # firefly
 Python codes for agent-based firefly model.
-ChatGPT was used for coding optimization and debugging.
+ChatGPT was used for code optimization and debugging.